-Interest income on mortgage and other loans for the year ended December 31, 2021 amounts to P2 million (2020 - P2 million) (Note 16).
+Interest income on mortgage and other loans for the year ended December 31, 2022 amounts to P2 million (2021 - P2 million) (Note 16).

-There is no movement in the allowance for impairment on accounts receivable - non-trade for the years ended December 31, 2021 and 2020.
+In 2022, the Company reversed its allowance for impairment on accounts receivable-non-trade amounting to Po.5 million.
+There is no movement in the allowance for impairment on accounts receivable - non-trade in 2021.